konradsz/igrep/README.md

 ### Args
 ```
 <PATTERN>    Regular expression used for searching.
-<PATH>       File or directory to search.
+<PATH>       Files or directories to search.
 Directories are searched recursively.
              If not specified, searching starts from current directory.
 ```